patrick-crawford/WEB422-Backup/notes/react-events-and-data.md

 );
 ```

-While this does work to render each user in it's own &lt;tr&gt; element, we actually have one small problem.
+While this does work to render each user in its own &lt;tr&gt; element, we actually have one small problem.
 If you open the console in the browser, you will see an error: "Warning: Each child in a list should have a unique "key" prop."
 According to the documentation:

 >Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.